 Companies and businesses large and small use desk nameplates for organization and an added professional detail to their office.
 Non-profit organizations, government agencies, schools, libraries, law firms and many other office settings or work environments in which employees use desks can make use of desk nameplates.

-The most popular size for nameplates is two inches high and eight inches long, although their size differs according to the size of the font, number of lines and how many letters long the text is.
+The most popular size for Nameplates is two inches high and eight inches long, although their size differs according to the size of the font, number of lines and how many letters long the text is.
 The text on nameplates is commonly two lines; the first lists the full name of the individual in larger font, while the second line designates their job function in smaller letters.

 There are a couple of different configurations for desk nameplates.
 They may be flat and bent into an acute angle close to 90º, which serves as a stand so the nameplate remains upright.
 It can also have a thicker, solid, triangular profile.
 More complex nameplate design uses a flat plate with the text and logo, which is held inside a separate stand.